tomlaws/hikee/progress.md

 1. configurable walking speed & climbing
     Calculate time needed using Naismith's Rule

-2. edit created trails
+2. see user's created resources like trails and topics

-allow adding picture for record upload
+3. support offline saving (no login is required) filter as well